sarahgrjohnson/HBMLwebsite/_pages/openings.md

 ### For MDs who would like to do a PhD
 If you are an MD, or are about to complete your MD degree, have a look at the [Elmezzi Graduate School](https://www.northwell.edu/education-and-resources/elmezzi-graduate-school-of-molecular-medicine) at The Feinstein Institutes.
 It is a fantastic program for clinicians to obtain a PhD and work with us or other labs at the Feinstein.
 It requires minimal course work, is tuiton-free, provides a competitive salary, and is open to international graduates.
 [Email (Stephan Bickel)](mailto:sbickel@northwell.edu) if you are interested.

+### Interested in doing a PhD with us or someone else at The Feinstein Institutes?
+Zucker School of Medicine provides an excellent PhD program.
+Once an applicant is accepted to the program, tuition is paid and a stipend provided.
+International students are welcome to apply.
+For more information see [here](https://medicine.hofstra.edu/education/phd/) and feel free to reach out to any of us in the lab.